 Madhu Matta, Vice President and General Manager, High-Performance Computing and Artificial Intelligence, brings experience in advanced computing technologies through executive assignments at leading server and storage companies.

-Radhika Krishnan, Executive Director and General Manager, Software-Defined Data Centre has a deep background in advanced server, storage, networking and software-defined technologies.
+Radhika Krishnan, Executive Director and General Manager, Software-Defined Data Center has a deep background in advanced server, storage, networking and software-defined technologies.

-Lenovo asserts the newly-formed business units will lead its charge into five market segments: data centre infrastructure, the software-defined data centre, high-performance computing and artificial intelligence applications, “hyperscale” systems and data centre services.
+Lenovo asserts the newly-formed business units will lead its charge into five market segments: data center infrastructure, the software-defined data center, high-performance computing and artificial intelligence applications, “hyperscale” systems and data center services.